MyCuteGuineaPig/practice/SP/CreditModel.markdown

 #### Other Consideration

 avoid choosing those variables that show much co-movement or are highly correlated.
 This is for a statistical reason: model with correlated variables tend to be unstable and tend to underperform on out of sample data.
 As a result, we group these variables into different categories like profitablility, liquidity, efficiency, coverage ratios and strive to choose variables from different groups.

+#### Regularization

+1. The model has large number of parameters relative to number of observed training records.
+This happen when few observation than number of model parameters
+2. explanatory variables may be highly correlated.

+In either case, maximum likelihood estimation might produce overfitting, good in-sample likelihood, but do not generalize well to out-of-sample data.
+To avoid such over-fitting problems, we adopt commonly used practice known as L2 regularization.

+Specifically, to fit the models in CreditModel, we find Beta that maximize the following modified likelihood function $$ \left( l \left( \beta \right) \right) - \lambda \sum_k \beta_k^2 $$

+where $$\lambda$$ is a model hyper-parameter that controls the balance between log-likelihood function and regularization term $$\sum \beta_k^2 $$ (can also be interpreted as penalizing parameters with large magnitude.)

+We find the best $$\lambda$$ using a binary search based on fivefold cross validation on out-of-sample likelihood.
+We search a pre-specified list of  $$\lambda$$ candidates to find the one whose out-of-sample modfied likelihood is maximized. after we find the best $$\lambda$$, we set the final model parameters to be the associated $$\beta$$

+The parameter $$\lambda$$is part of likelihood that is being maximized and influences the choice of the optimal betas, it does not appear in the final formula, $$\lambda$$ 不用于最后的计算credit score, 只用于train model

+先选取变量, 然后带着regularization 看哪个weight 最后，用所有train data带着